Battle of Pontvallain: Aftermath

 The few English survivors of the battles still at large scattered in confusion.
 John Minsterworth's force, which had not been engaged at either battle, immediately removed itself to Brittany.
 Others made their way to Saint-Sauveur, south of the Loire.
 Calveley returned to Poitou.
 Around 300 of the English remnants joined together and overran Courcillon Castle, near Château-du-Loir, and then marched to the Loire, closely pursued by Sancerre.
 Many of Knolles's men abandoned their positions garrisoning castles, including Rillé and Beaufort la Vallée, and also headed to the Loire.
 This group, which included many wounded men and pillagers, joined up with the other English force, making it "several hundred" in strength.

 Guesclin maintained his close pursuit, and his constant ambushes and raids diminished the English numbers.
 They eventually reached the relative safe haven of the ford at Saint-Maur.
 Calveley's force, which had taken no part in either of the battles, had already crossed.
-A little beyond the ford was a strong English garrison at a fortified abbey, garrisoned by the English.
+A little beyond the ford was a strong English garrison at a fortified abbey.
 Here, some of the English went east, while the majority continued towards Bordeaux.
 This group continued to be pursued by Guesclin, now joined again by Sancerre, deep into Poitou, where it was eventually run to ground outside Bressuire Castle.
 This was also occupied by an English garrison, but, fearing that if they opened the gates they would admit the French army alongside the English, they refused to do so.
 As a result, what remained of this remnant of the Pontvallain army was wiped out under the walls.

 Sancerre proceeded to regain the castles previously captured by Knolles during his chevauchée.
 Guesclin made his way back to Saint-Maur where he negotiated with the English inside the abbey – led by Sir John Cresswell and Calveley – and arranged their release on payment of a ransom.
 The price of freedom for the English is unknown.
 Soon after, Guesclin returned to Le Mans.